On the number of independent solutions of algebraic differential equations: Higher order equations - the Kumbhakar-Srinivasan conjecture

 We next give a proof of Theorem \ref{generalizethis} for all $n \in \m N$.
 Our theorem establishes a stronger bound when the field $k$ is assumed to be a field of constants.

-\begin{thm} Let $k$ be an algebraically closed differential field of characteristic zero and $y$ a nonalgebraic solution of (\ref{arb}).
+\begin{thm} Let $y$ be a nonalgebraic solution of (\ref{arb}).
 Then, $\mf S_{k,f,y}$ is a finite set if and only if it has at most $n+2$ elements.
 When the field $k$ is a field of constants, the bound $n+2$ can be replaced by $1.$ \end{thm}

-\begin{proof} Since the bound specified in part (3) of Theorem \ref{generalizethis} is increasing in the order of the equation, and we will prove that it holds for arbitrary equations, it is sufficient to prove the bound for the complete type $p$ given by the generic solution of equation (\ref{arb}) rather than an arbitrary non-algebraic solution of (\ref{arb}) as in the statement, as non-algebraic solutions that are not generic satisfy lower-order differential equations.
+\begin{proof} It is sufficient to prove the bound when restricting to the complete type $p$ given by the generic solution of equation (\ref{arb}) rather than an arbitrary non-algebraic solution of (\ref{arb}) as in the statement, as non-algebraic solutions that are not generic satisfy lower-order differential equations.

 If $p$ is orthogonal to the constants, then taking $\{a_i \}_{i\in \m N}$ to be an independent sequence of realizations of $p$ shows that $\mf S_{k,f,y}$ is infinite for the generic solution $y$ of (\ref{arb}).